yehyazakareya/yehyazakareya.github.io/crypto.md

 5- The fifth task is explaining the concept of digital signatures and certificates.

-You can which company the website issued certificate to by clicking on the lock symbol in your browser
+You can know which company the website issued certificate to by clicking on the lock symbol in your browser

 ![lock.png]({{site.baseurl}}/lock.png)